Retiring in Portugal: The Definitive Guide

 Portugal boasts a variety of regions and cities, each with its unique style and allure.
 Let’s take a deep dive into some popular retirement destinations in Portugal.

 You simply can’t find a list of “best places to retire” that doesn’t mention The Algarve.
 The Algarve region is situated in southern Portugal, and it boasts more than a dozen towns and villages.
 The most popular amongst these villages are Lagoa, Faro, Albufeira, and Tavira.
 If you move further inland, Silves and Alvor will welcome you with open arms.

 Forbes magazine rated The Algarve as one of the top places to retire in Europe in 2020, and why not?
 This region has pristine beaches, crystal clear waters, sunny weather all year round, and as a bonus, a massive collection of golf courses.

 Americans moving to Portugal often choose Porto as their destination.
-Porto is the second-largest city of Portugal, and it’s unique in its traditional charm.
-Being a fishing town, Porto has an excellent seafood cuisine, which provides you with a healthy and balanced diet.
+Porto is the second-largest city in Portugal, and it’s unique in its traditional charm.
+Being a fishing town, Porto has excellent seafood cuisine, which provides you with a healthy and balanced diet.
 Additionally, Porto has that free old-world charm, making it an excellent choice for retirement.

-Furthermore, Porto has a large number of expats, which means many events are in English.
+Furthermore, Porto has a large number of expats, which means English is widely spoken.
 It’s also easy to make friends and establish social connections in the city.
 Porto’s only downside is that the winters can get a bit gloomy with lots of rain.

 Most expats who move to Portugal turn their gaze to Lisbon.
 Lisbon is the beating heart of Portugal.
 This metropolitan city mixes all sorts of cultures seamlessly, like nowhere else in the world.
 Visitors, tourists, and expats flood into this city to live, work, study, or retire.

 If you’re after the bustling life of a big city, then Lisbon is one of the best cities for that.
 It welcomes thrill-seekers in its lively neighborhoods boasting many bars and clubs.
-The quieter residential neighborhoods offer you a nice place to retire with your family if that’s what you’re looking for.
+The quieter residential neighborhoods offer you a nice place to retire with your family.

 The number of Lisbon neighborhoods is endless, and you can always discover new charming little places to visit.